ropensci/rnoaa/cran-comments.md

 -----

-This version fixes problems with the gefs functions that arose from CRAN check failures: gefs functions have been removed for now while they are overhauled.
+This version fixes a number of bugs and improves file caching.

 Thanks!
 Scott Chamberlain